wrkode/namespace-watcher/README.md

 # Namespace-watcher

-A Kubernetes Namespace Watcher. namespace-watcher will watch the Kubernetes Event Stream and add LimitRange ```default-limits``` for CPU, MEM and epheremeral-storage to any new namespace created
+A Kubernetes Namespace Watcher. namespace-watcher will watch the Kubernetes Event Stream and will add a LimitRange named ```default-limits``` for CPU, MEM and epheremeral-storage to any new namespace created.
+If the ```default-limits``` exists, it will be updated with the parameters defined in the manifest.
+All limits (MIN, MAX) are required fields.

 ## Requirements